 Natural dog health supplements, such as glucosamine and chondroitin, are helpful for lubricating joints and soothing pain associated with arthritis.

-22. Have Up to Date ID
+22. Have Up-to-Date ID

 Does your dog have proper identification on his collar or a microchip?
 Make sure that you keep your information current in case your pet gets out.